 - freshly grated black pepper for serving

-- kosher salt for pasta water
+- kosher salt for pasta water and more to taste

 - For the pasta, bring a large pot of water to a boil.